Ranklands of Perfidy

 Halfway up on a bright sunny Feb. day.

 Ranklands does not have the greatest rock at the base but the holds that look chossy are suprisingly solid.
-Not a destination climb by any means but worth doing once when visiting the December Wall.
+It is not a destination climb by any means but worth doing once when visiting the December Wall.

 A regular full trad rack will suffice for this pitch.